UtrechtUniversity/davrods/README.md

 1. `/etc/httpd/conf.d/davrods-vhost.conf`
 2. `/etc/httpd/conf.d/davrods-anonymous-vhost.conf`

+(for Ubuntu, replace `/etc/httpd/conf.d` with `/etc/apache2/sites-available`)

 These files are provided completely commented out.
 To enable either configuration, simply remove the first column of `#` signs, and then tune the settings to your needs.

+Note that on Ubuntu, you will additionally need to enable the Davrods module and vhosts, like so:

+    a2enmod davrods
+    a2ensite davrods_vhost
+    a2ensite davrods_anonymous_vhost

 The normal vhost configuration (1) provides sane defaults for authenticated access.